Équipe Commando

 Customer Oriented

-The %COMMANDO% must be Customer Oriented in the sense that they should NOT impose a way of working to the teams, but should listen to them instead to really determine the %JTBD%.
+The %COMMANDO% must be Customer Oriented in the sense that they should NOT impose a way of working to the teams, but should listen to them instead to really determine the Job To Be Done.
 Only in this way can it find the solution that will fit the problem at stake, and get %"l%customer%"r% engagement (will to work) so that it can collect an easy feedback on the solution they found.

 It is also their work to integrate each individual solution into a single Pipeline de déploiement for the entirety of the train.
 In the case the team they help does not know exactly what it wants, the representative of the %-CT% helps them asking the right questions.
 In general it boils down to remove some frictions thanks to the automation paradigm.